 5.90.
-Fire that originates outside the site (e.g. from fuel storage, vehicles, pipelines or chemical plants, as well as from natural vegetation) could affect the safety of the nuclear installation.
+Fire that originates outside the site (e.g. from fuel storage, vehicles, pipelines or chemical plants; from natural vegetation) could affect the safety of the nuclear installation.
+Site accessibility during an external fire should be considered.
 A specific analysis for coastal sites should consider the potential for oil being spilled into the sea (e.g. by a stricken vessel or an extraction platform).
-If necessary, appropriate measures for establishing a fire exclusion zone should be taken.
+If necessary, appropriate measures should be taken to establish a fire exclusion zone.
 Recommendations on identifying and evaluating external fire hazards from human induced events are provided in NS-G-3.1 [9].

 5.91.
-The design of the nuclear installation should prevent smoke and heat from fires of external origin from impairing the fulfilment of safety functions and from impairing the stability of safety related structures at the site.
+The design of the nuclear installation should prevent smoke and heat from fires of external origin from impairing the fulfilment of safety functions and the stability of safety related structures at the site.